refinedev/refine/documentation/tutorial/essentials/data-fetching/fetching-data/index.md

 To fetch a record using Refine's hooks, first we need to implement the `getOne` method in our data provider.
 This method will be called when we use the `useOne` hook or its extensions in our components.

-The `getOne` method will receive `resource`, `id` and `meta` properties. `resource` will be the name of the entity we're fetching. `id` will be the id of the record we're fetching. `meta` will be an object containing any additional data we're passing to the hook.
+The `getOne` method accepts `resource`, `id` and `meta` properties.
+- `resource` refers to the entity we're fetching
+- `id` is the ID of the record we're fetching.
+- `meta` is an object containing any additional data passed to the hook.

 Our fake API has `products` entity and expects us to fetch a single record using the `/products/:id` endpoint.
 So, we'll be using the `resource` and `id` properties to make our request.